The Brass Bottle (1964 film): Contemporary

 The New York Times critic A. H. Weiler found the film "about as funny as your own funeral", and dismissed it as "one of the duller fantasies dreamed up by Hollywood's necromancers."

 Retrospective

 Tony Mastroianni says The Brass Bottle is 'not a bad little movie" for what it is: "well-made but rather unpretentious."
 Craig Butler calls The Brass Bottle a "silly and fairly predictable comedy, the kind that Hollywood was making in the early 1960s before it figured out that people were more and more getting this kind of fluff on television, where it was more at home."
 While not a great comedy, it is "pleasant, amiable and diverting".

+Jack G. Shaheen criticized the film for its usage of stereotypical images of Arabs.
+Fakrash transforms Harold's home to look more like Baghdad, but the depiction of this transformation is inaccurate and exoticized.
+Furthermore, the movie contains a stereotypical portrayal of a harem.